bghira/SimpleTuner/TUTORIAL.md

 - It could be the image's filename (the default behaviour)
 - It could be the contents of a .txt file with the same name as the image (if `--caption_strategy=textfile` is provided)
+- It could be directly in a jsonl table
+- You could have a CSV file of URLs with a caption column
 - (Advanced users) You may compile your dataset metadata into a parquet, json, or jsonl file and [provide it directly to SimpleTuner](/documentation/DATALOADER.md#advanced-techniques)

 Longer captions aren't necessarily better for training.
 Simpler, concise captions work well, but a hybrid dataset mixing short and long captions will cover all bases.